Interested in Your Own Personally Branded Magazine? Click Here!

 Advantages of Selling to an Investor

-Many sellers think of an investor as someone who is only focused on price, thus they are resistant to the idea of working with an investor buyer.
+Many sellers think of an investor as someone who is only focused on price, which makes them resistant to the idea of working with an investor buyer.
 However, depending on the situation, there are a variety of reasons to consider selling to an investor.

 Shorter escrow timeline

-By the time an investor enters into a serious negotiation for your property, he or she has made their decision and is generally ready to move forward.
+By the time an investor enters into a serious negotiation for your property, they’ve already made their decision and are generally ready to move forward.
 The longer it takes them to close on the property, the more they will pay in carrying costs.
-That means that if you are in a hurry to close, an investor will be motivated to work on a faster timeline that may just suit your needs.
+That means that if you’re in a hurry to close, an investor will be motivated to work on a faster timeline that may just suit your needs.

 More reliable funding